garydoranjr/pyemd/README.md

 Usage
 -----
-The EMD implementation can be used simply as:
+The EMD implementation can be used simply in Python as:

     >>> from emd import emd
     >>> emd(X, Y)